Code-Institute-Submissions/ci_milestone2/README.md

 ##### Contact page

 - Checkboxes and radio buttons were too close to one another on mobile.
-Solution was to add margin top and bottom.
+Solution was to add margin bottom to all input boxes.